wolfSSL/wolfTPM/examples/attestation/README.md

 ```
 $ ./examples/attestation/make_credential
-Using default values
+Using public key from SRK to create the challenge
-Demo how to create a credential blob for remote attestation
+Demo how to create a credential challenge for remote attestation
+Credential will be stored in cred.blob
 wolfTPM2_Init: success
-Credential will be stored in cred.blob
-Reading 508 bytes from keyblob.bin
+Reading 288 bytes from srk.pub
 Reading the private part of the key
-AK loaded at 0x80000001
+Public key for encryption loaded
+Read AK Name digest success
 TPM2_MakeCredential success
-Wrote credential blob and secret to cred.blob, 514 bytes
+Wrote credential blob and secret to cred.blob, 648 bytes
 ```

 The transfer of the PAK and AK public parts between the client and attestation server is not part of the `make_credential` example, because the exchange is implementation specific.